atifazam/vocalizer/README.md

 **Here's how to get it working:**

 1. Download and include `vocalizer.min.js` into your website.
-Or just include it via CDN: `https://cdnjs.cloudflare.com/ajax/libs/vocalizer/1.0.0/vocalizer.min.js`
+Or just include it via CDN: `<script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/vocalizer/1.0.0/vocalizer.min.js"></script>`.
 2. Wrap your first name in a `span` tag like this: `<span class="vocalizer" data-source="auto">YOUR NAME</span>`.
 3. That's it!
 You can read the backstory on this idea [here](http://atifaz.am/blog/vocalizer-help-others-pronounce-your-name-correctly.html).